-1.4.3.1 Visual Receptor Sensitivity
+1.5.2.1 Visual Receptor Sensitivity

-Visual Receptor Sensitivity depends on the occupation or activity of the people, as well the extent to which the attention is focused on views and visual amenity, according to the GLVIA Guidelines (2013).
-Visual receptor sensitivity is assessed as either being High, Medium or Low, based on the definition of descriptions and examples set out in Table 1-6 below.
+Visual Receptor Sensitivity depends on the occupation or activity of the people, as well the extent to which the attention is focused on views and visual amenity, according to the GLVIA3 Guidelines (LI & IEMA, 2013).
+Visual receptor sensitivity is assessed as either being Very High, High, Medium or Low, based on the definition of descriptions and examples set out in Table 1-6 below.

 Sensitivity of Visual Receptor(s) Description Very High Included in this category are viewers that are primarily focused on views from this particular location, such as visitors to popular destinations identified for their outstanding views.
 Residents in close proximity who have primary views of a scenic quality in the direction of the development.
 High Includes viewers at designated views or landscapes.
 Viewers such as residents in close proximity to the development who have primary views that will be in the direction of the development that may not necessarily be of a particularly scenic quality; viewers at well-known heritage or popular tourist or recreational areas, viewers along scenic or tourist routes.
 Medium Includes viewers who may have some susceptibility to a change in view.
 Viewers such as residents in medium proximity but who do not have views focused in the direction of the Proposed Development or whose views are not of a particularly scenic quality; those from views which are not designated but may have local recreational uses or those travelling along routes or at view which are considered moderately scenic.
+Local population centres are deemed to represent receptors of Medium sensitivity.
 Low Includes viewers engaged in activities where the focus is not on the landscape or view.
 These including those travelling along a busy route, viewers at work or engaged in sport not related to views or experience of the landscape.